By Ellise Shafer

 “I feel like the cultural renaissance in hip-hop right now is embracing much more variety than indie music is,” Davidson said.

 “[Indie music] is just become a little stagnant,” Payseur added.
-“Breaking down barriers in genre is essential, because indie’s not a fucking genre – it just means that you’re releasing something independent of a major label.”
+“Breaking down barriers in genre is essential, because indie’s not a genre – it just means that you’re releasing something independent of a major label.”

 When asked if there is a new album on the horizon, Payseur replied, “We’re always recording.
 If we’re in New York, we’re recording, whether it’s for an album or whatever.
 It’s just what we do when we hang out.”